tschneidereit/proposal-typed-objects/explainer.md

 #### Writing to typed fields

 When writing to a typed field, the coercion or check applied to the given value [depends on the type](#value-type-definitions).
-See [below for details on type-checking for Struct subtypes](#type-checking-for-subtypes).
+See [below for details on type-checking for Struct types](#type-checking).

 #### Immutable typed fields